"Travel with the White House Chefs"? to Scotland - Cooking class, Scotch, Castles, Outlander, good food+

 After several years of hosting Scottish, Irish and English dinners it became quite evident to us that folks are having a challenging and punishing time finding these foods.
 We've hardly seen a Scottish or English restaurant in the large cities of the world.
 Scottish foods have come on stronger than ever in popularity!
 And we've always adored them.
-Somehow folks comment, that, "you don't cook the scary stuff, or sickening things we can't bring ourselves to eat, but we've had a number of meals and all of them Scottish and all of them excellent, true, and authentic.
+Somehow folks comment, that, "you don't cook the scary stuff or sickening things we can't bring ourselves to eat, but we've had some meals, and all were excellent, true, and authentic.
 How do you do it!"

 With research and love.
-Truth be told, we make our own Haggis and, yes, we put a dram or two in to punch it up!
+We make our own Haggis and, yes, we put a dram or two (a shot of whiskey) in to punch it up!

 After all, who doesn't like scones?
 Starbucks sells them worldwide and by just adding some buttermilk or yogurt with oats - you've got a Bannock!
 Bannocks are featured in the Scottish television series of Outlander.
 You'll find them on the table in the 1700's at every meal.
 And we invite you to our Outlander events filled with fun, eating, cooking class, shooting, swords, scotch tastings, and more!